saurabh2mishra/scribetwin/README.md

 ### Web Interface
 1. Navigate to `http://localhost:8000`
 2. Enter your blog topic
-3. (Optional) Provide a custom RSS feed URL for style matching
+3. Provide a custom RSS feed URL for style matching.
+For example I have used my personal MEDIUM BLOG feed.
 4. Click "Generate Blog"
 5. Watch real-time progress as agents work
 6. Download or copy your personalized blog post